Iran stages pro-government rallies after days of violent unrest

 Some Iranian lawmakers have called for “the execution of “ringleaders of the riots”.

 Anxious to curb support for the unrest, authorities blocked internet access for several days before partially restoring it on Thursday.
-Washington imposed sanctions on Iran’s information minister for his role in “wide-scale internet censorship
+Washington imposed sanctions on Iran’s information minister for his role in “wide-scale internet censorship”.

-Reporting by Parisa Hafezi newsroom; Editing by Mark Heinrich
+Reporting by Parisa Hafezi; Editing by Mark Heinrich